 6. What are your plans going forward to help end poaching, specifically elephant poaching in

-Zimbabwe is home to the world’s second largest elephant population and as the poaching wars rage on, the Akashinga rangers are essential in protecting these vulnerable species.
-As we expand in partnerships with local government and communities, we will contract more and more wilderness areas that would otherwise be lost.
+Zimbabwe is home to the world’s second-largest elephant population and as the poaching wars rage on, the Akashinga rangers are essential in protecting these vulnerable species.
+As we expand in partnerships with local governments and communities, we will contract more and more wilderness areas that would otherwise be lost.
 In the process, we endeavor to protect biodiversity, which is the key, not just the elephants.

-7. What do you consider having been your biggest wins for the programme to date?
+7. What do you consider to have been your biggest wins for the programme to date?

 What excites me about this program are the possibilities.
-We started a trial in a small landlocked country of sub-Saharan Africa, in a conservation industry which is becoming increasingly antagonistic with local indigenous communities, on a continent which has had a 700% increase in armed conflict in the past decade.
-All we did was shift the male roles to construction and labor and put women into the power roles of law enforcement, management and decision making.
-In doing so, we completely deescalated local tension, brought conservation and community together, while cutting our operational costs by two thirds.
-The remaining third, invested mostly into women, becomes the most effective form of community development, while our core business of conservation is more successful than ever.
+We started a trial in a small landlocked country of sub-Saharan Africa, in a conservation industry that is becoming increasingly antagonistic with local indigenous communities, on a continent that has had a 700% increase in armed conflict in the past decade.
+All we did was shift the male roles to construction and labor and put women into the power roles of law enforcement, management, and decision-making.
+In doing so, we completely deescalated local tension, and brought conservation and community together, while cutting our operational costs by two-thirds.
+The remaining third, invested mostly in women, becomes the most effective form of community development, while our core business of conservation is more successful than ever.
 The model is working and if this has been possible here in Zimbabwe, what is possible beyond Zimbabwe?
 What is possible beyond conservation?

 Adrian Steirn / Brent Stirton / Kim Butts